 What was Sioux clothing like?
 Did they wear feather headdresses and face paint?

 Sioux women wore long deerskin or elkskin dresses.
-Sioux men wore breechcloths and leggings
+Sioux men wore loincloths, leggings, and buckskin shirts.

-on their feet and buffalo-hide robes in bad weather.
+In bad weather, they also wore buffalo-hide robes.
 In colonial times, the Sioux adapted European costume such as

 vests, cloth dresses, and blanket robes.
 Here are more